Best Ways To Protect Your Vision When Your Work At A Computer

 Take Breaks

-Set your timer and look away from your computer screen every 20 minutes.
-Focus on something 20 feet away for 20 seconds to give your eyes a break.
+Set a timer and look away from your computer screen every 20 minutes.
+Focus on something 20 feet away for 20 seconds to give your eyes a short rest.

 Purchase Computer Glasses

 Modified eyeglasses with lightly tinted or photochromic lenses reduce blue light exposure.
-Ask your optometrist about silicone hydrogel contact lenses, too, the most comfortable contact lenses for many computer users.
+Ask your optometrist about silicone hydrogel contact lenses, too; many computer users find them more comfortable for extended screen time.

 Get an Eye Exam